-Skier dies near Shadows glades at Steamboat Ski Resort
+Skier dies after falling into tree well at Steamboat Resort

-STEAMBOAT SPRINGS, Colo.– A 53-year-old man died Saturday while skiing at Steamboat Ski Resort.
+STEAMBOAT SPRINGS, Colo. — A 53-year-old man died Saturday while skiing at Steamboat Ski Resort.

 According to officials at the resort, the skier was found unresponsive at 3:25 p.m. near the bottom of Shadows glades.